Editors Note: Some language in this column may be offensive

 Recall that during the 2008 presidential campaign, Barack Obama's candidacy was rocked by YouTube videos of his unhinged, America-denouncing, whitey-condemning, anti-Semitic pastor of 20 years, the Rev. Jeremiah Wright.
 Several Journolist members cried Mayday! and traded e-mails on how to control the damage.

 Spencer Ackerman's Huffington Post bio describes his position with The Washington Independent as "senior reporter."
 This Journolist "journalist" offered this game plan: "If the right forces us all to either defend Wright or tear him down, no matter what we choose, we lose the game they've put upon us.
-Instead, take one of them -- Fred Barnes, Karl Rove, who cares -- and call them racists."
-You know, eenie, meenie, minie, moe.
+Instead, take one of them -- Fred Barnes, Karl Rove,

 To be fair, some lefties actually want a plausible reason to call someone a racist.
 So, what makes Beck one?